BattletechModders/StrategicOperations/README.md

 `BAMountPairColors` - list of color configs (same format as `MountIndicatorColor` setting) that defines possible overlay colors for pre-mission squad and carrier assignments.

 `BAMountReminderText` - controls reminder text for shift-click to assign squads to carriers, which is displayed below the mech widget in the lance config screen

+`MeleeOnSwarmAttacks` - if true, BA will initiate a melee weapon attack when swarming (and when attacking during an ongoing swarm).

 ## Spawns